raveljs/ravel/README.md

 ## Installation

+> As Ravel uses the Spread operator from ES2015, you will need to use a 5.x+ distribution of node.

     $ npm install ravel

 Ravel needs [Redis](https://github.com/antirez/redis) to run.
 As part of the Ravel 1.0 release, a reference project including a [docker](docker.com)ized development environment will be provided as a [Yeoman](http://yeoman.io/) generator, but for now you'll need to install Redis somewhere yourself.

 ## Ravel Architecture